MonetDB/MonetDB/HowToStart.rst

    and type ``y`` when asked whether to remove the listed files.
 This will remove all the files that were created during ``bootstrap``.
-   Only do this with sources obtained through CVS.
+   Only do this with sources obtained through Mercurial.
 3) In the top-level source directory, re-run::

 	./bootstrap

-   Only do this with sources obtained through CVS.
+   Only do this with sources obtained through Mercurial.
 4) In the build-directory, re-run::

 	/path/to/configure